AOMediaCodec/av1-spec/annex.e.decoder.model.md

 When j is not equal to 0 and frame j is associated with a random access point, PrevRap is the index associated with the previous random access point.
-Otherwise, if frame j is not associated with the random access point, PrevRap corresponds to the idex associated with the most recent accesss point.
+Otherwise, if frame j is not associated with the random access point, PrevRap corresponds to the index associated with the most recent random access point.

 DFG i is removed from the smoothing buffer at time Removal[ i ].